Get the latest from TODAY

 Conditions that interfere with nutrient absorption or metabolism — including bariatric surgery, pernicious anemia, Crohn’s disease and osteoporosis — may require patients to take supplements.

 "We were surprised to find so few positive effects of the most common supplements that people consume"

 It was once believed that taking high doses of nutrients such as beta carotene, folic acid, vitamin E or selenium would be beneficial, but clinical trials discovered they may have harmful effects instead, including increased mortality, cancer and hemorrhagic stroke, the paper noted.

 “So we shouldn’t make the assumption that high-dose supplementation is free of risk,” Manson said.

 “Now, with something like multivitamins, you’re talking about small to moderate doses, doses that are generally within the recommended dietary allowance, so the risks should be very minimal, if any.”

-Research into vitamin D supplements in ongoing
+Research into vitamin D supplements

 There’s lots of buzz about vitamin D supplements, but do they really help?